 If you enable both of these admin email options, they will be sent within the same email.

 That’s it!
-You can now add a custom user registration form to your WordPress site.
+You can now add a custom user registration form and custom login form to your WordPress site.